lzy3me/hlab-pre-assessment/backend/1-near-realtime-data.md

 ![Composition Diagram](./composition-diagram.png)

-Composition Layer get all data from 3 services by fetch request from each services.
-Create new service for fetching request from all 3 services by using tech stack like Python, Java or in this example case using JavaScript with Express.js and Fetch API.
+Composition Layer get all data from 3 services by fetch requests from each services.
+Create new service for fetching requests from all 3 services by using tech stack like Python, Java or in this example case using JavaScript with Express.js and Fetch API.

 ```ts
 const customerAPI = 'http://customer-service/api/v1/customer';